USEPA/workshops/lessons/03_tidy_data_in_r.md

 #### group_by and summarize

-We might want to get some summary statistics of our important petal ratio metric for each of the species.
+What if we want to get some summary statistics of our important petal ratio metric for each of the species?
+Grouping the data by species, and then summarizing those groupings will let us accomplish this.

 ```r